An undecidable extension of Morley's theorem on the number of countable models: Finer Analysis: Descriptive Set Theory

 \begin{ex} Let $S = \{<\}$, and let $\sigma$ be the second-order sentence obtained by taking the conjunction of the (first-order) axioms for $<$ being a linear order with the second-order statement expressing that for any two elements $a$ and $b$ there is an automorphism of $<$ sending $a$ to $b$.
 Kunen shows that every model of $\sigma$ is of the form $Z^\alpha$ or $Z^\alpha \cdot \eta$ for some countable ordinal $\alpha$, where $Z = \{0\}$, the product order is lexicographic, and $\eta$ is the ordertype of $\mathbb{Q}$.
 In particular, $\sigma$ has exactly $\aleph_1$ countable models (and Steel \cite{Steel} also points out that $\sigma$ does not have a perfect set of non-isomorphic countable models).

-For this example $\sigma$ is an existential second-order statement, so $\cong_\sigma$ is $\bDelta^1_2$ by Proposition \ref{prop:SecondOrderComplexity}. \end{ex}
+For this example, $\sigma$ is an existential second-order statement, so $\cong_\sigma$ is $\bDelta^1_2$ by Proposition \ref{prop:SecondOrderComplexity}. \end{ex}

 The third example we wish to consider is due to Schlicht \cite{Schlicht}.
 Some background is required before we can state the example.
 Recall that a \emph{prewellordering} on a set $X$ is a relation $\leq$ on X which is reflexive, transitive, connected (i.e. for any $x,y \in X$, $x \leq y$ or $y \leq x$), and every nonempty subset of $X$ has a least element.
 There is a natural equivalence relation associated with a prewellorder: $x \sim y$ if and only if $x \leq y$ and $y \leq x$.
-It is interesting to note that, as pointed out in \cite[Remark 5.25]{Schlicht}, Projective Determinacy ($PD$) implies every thin projective equivalence relation is induced by a projective prewellorder.
+It is interesting to note that, as pointed out in \cite[Remark 5.25]{Schlicht}, Projective Determinacy ($PD$) and the Axiom of Dependent Choice ($DC$) together imply that every thin projective equivalence relation is induced by a projective prewellorder.

 For $n \geq 1$, the $n$th \emph{projective ordinal} $\delta^1_n$ is the supremum of lengths of $\bDelta^1_n$ prewellorders.
 The statement that ``$x^\#$ exists" is equivalent to there being a non-trivial elementary embedding from $L[x]$ to $L[x]$ - see e.g. \cite[Section 9]{Ka08}.
-If there is a measurable cardinal, or even just a cardinal $\kappa$ such that $\kappa \to (\omega)^{<\omega}_{2}$, then $x^\#$ exists for every real $x$. $PD$ also implies this conclusion. $PD$ follows from the existence of infinitely many Woodin cardinals (defined in Section \ref{sec:Woodin}); $AD_{L(\mathbb{R})}$ follows from the existence of infinitely many Woodin cardinals with a measurable above all of them, see e.g. \cite{Ne10}.
+If there is a measurable cardinal, or even just a cardinal $\kappa$ such that $\kappa \to (\omega)^{<\omega}_{2}$, then $x^\#$ exists for every real $x$. $PD + DC$ also implies this conclusion; indeed, over $ZF+DC$, analytic determinacy is equivalent to the existence of $x^\#$ for every real $x$ - see \cite[Theorem 33.19]{Je03}. $PD$ is consistent with $AC$ and follows from the existence of infinitely many Woodin cardinals \cite[Corollary to Main Theorem]{Martin1989}.

 We are now ready to describe Schlicht's example.
-For more details, see \cite{Schlicht}. \begin{ex} Assume $x^\#$ exists for every real $x$.
+For more details, see \cite[Example 4.18]{Schlicht}. \begin{ex} Assume $x^\#$ exists for every real $x$.
 Let $\langle \iota^x_\alpha: \alpha \in ORD\rangle$ enumerate the $x$-indiscernibles and define $u^x_2 = \iota^x_{\omega_1+1}$.
 The prewellorder defined by